MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_1.md

 - **Prompt 1:**

     ```text
-    Based on the People Matters Survey results, [paste link to People Matters Survey], what are the primary factors contributing to lower employee engagement within the organization?
+   Based on the People Matters Survey results, [paste link to People Matters Survey], what are the primary factors contributing to high employee engagement and satisfaction within the organization?
+Highlight any patterns that stand out as strengths.

     ```

 - **Prompt 2:**

     ```text
-    Considering these engagement challenges, can you suggest strategies or initiatives that could effectively address these areas of concern and improve engagement?
+    Considering these engagement strengths, can you suggest strategies or initiatives that could reinforce and build upon these areas, supporting sustained engagement?
     ```

 - **Prompt 3:**

     ```text
-    Finally, given these strategies, how could the organization measure improvements in engagement over time?
-Identify specific metrics or indicators that would demonstrate progress based on future survey results.
+    Finally, given these strategies, how could the organization track continued success in engagement?
+Identify specific metrics or indicators that would demonstrate progress and recognize ongoing positive outcomes based on future survey results.
     ```

 This structured approach helps you explore engagement challenges in a way that builds toward actionable strategies and measurement plans.